missly55/Windows-Server-It-Lab/README.md

 ### Skills Learned

-- Navigating and using Windows environments (for educational purposes)
+- Navigating and using Windows environments (for educational purposes).
-- Building system administration skills in a virtual setup
+- Building system administration skills in a virtual setup.
-- Practicing troubleshooting methods for users, systems, and hardware
+- Practicing troubleshooting methods for users, systems, and hardware.

 ### Tools Used